2 Samuel 17

 Absalom's men arrive and demand to know where the couriers are.
 The woman lies.
 She says they went over the brook.
 The men search and find nothing.
 They return to Jerusalem.
 The deception holds.

-20And when Absalom's servants came to the woman to the house, saying, Where is Ahimaaz and Jonathan? the woman said unto them, They be gone over the brook of water.
+20And when Absalom’s servants came to the woman to the house, they said, Where is Ahimaaz and Jonathan?
+And the woman said unto them, They be gone over the brook of water.
 And when they had sought and could not find them, they returned to Jerusalem.
-21And it came to pass, after they were departed, that they came up out of the well, and went and told king David, and said unto him, Arise, and pass quickly over the water: for thus hath Ahithophel counselled against you.
+21And it came to pass, after they were departed, that they came up out of the well, and went and told king David, and said unto David, Arise, and pass quickly over the water: for thus hath Ahithophel counselled against you.

 Once Absalom's men have left, Jonathan and Ahimaaz climb out of the well and rush to David.
 They deliver the message: Ahithophel was planning to strike tonight.
 You must move.
 Now.